cecilebucher/Reshaped/README.md

 ## start the application

 * start the server:
-Open a terminal and go to the directory where you've donwloaded the github project.
+Open a terminal and go to the directory where you've donwloaded the github project and run:

-* and run:

 ```
 node app.js